Multi-level Multiple Instance Learning with Transformer for Whole Slide Image Classification: Abstract

 \section{Abstract}

 Whole slide image (WSI) refers to a type of high-resolution scanned tissue image, which is extensively employed in computer-assisted diagnosis (CAD).
-The extremely high resolution and limited availability of region-level annotations make it challenging to employ deep learning methods for WSI-based digital diagnosis.
-Multiple instance learning (MIL) is a powerful tool to address the weak annotation problem, while Transformer has shown great success in the field of visual tasks.
-The combination of both should provide new insights for deep learning based image diagnosis.
-However, due to the limitations of single-level MIL and the attention mechanism's constraints on sequence length, directly applying Transformer to WSI-based MIL tasks is not practical.
-To tackle this issue, we propose a Multi-level MIL with Transformer (MMIL-Transformer) approach.
-By introducing a hierarchical structure to MIL, this approach enables efficient handling of MIL tasks that involve a large number of instances.
-To validate its effectiveness, we conducted a set of experiments on WSIs classification task, where MMIL-Transformer demonstrate superior performance compared to existing state-of-the-art methods.
-Our proposed approach achieves test AUC 94.74\% and test accuracy 93.41\% on CAMELYON16 dataset, test AUC 99.04\% and test accuracy 94.37\% on TCGA-NSCLC dataset, respectively.
+The extremely high resolution and limited availability of region-level annotations make employing deep learning methods for WSI-based digital diagnosis challenging.
+Recently integrating multiple instance learning (MIL) and Transformer for WSI analysis shows very promising results.
+However, designing effective Transformers for this weakly-supervised high-resolution image analysis is an underexplored yet important problem.
+In this paper, we propose a Multi-level MIL (MMIL) scheme by introducing a hierarchical structure to MIL, which enables efficient handling of MIL tasks involving a large number of instances.
+Based on MMIL, we instantiated MMIL-Transformer, an efficient Transformer model with windowed exact self-attention for large-scale MIL tasks.
+To validate its effectiveness, we conducted a set of experiments on WSI classification tasks, where MMIL-Transformer demonstrate superior performance compared to existing state-of-the-art methods, i.e., 96.80\% test AUC and 97.67\% test accuracy on the CAMELYON16 dataset, 99.04\% test AUC and 94.37\% test accuracy on the TCGA-NSCLC dataset, respectively.
 All code and pre-trained models are available at: \url{https://github.com/hustvl/MMIL-Transformer}